Texas Dragon/Lion Dance Team

 Are you affiliated with The University of Texas at Austin?

-We are not now (nor have we ever been) officially sponsored by The University of Texas at Austin.
+We are not now (nor have we ever been) officially sponsored by The University of Texas at Austin nor do our views represent the views of the University or its officers.

 Please refer to us as "The Texas Dragon/Lion Dance Team" or "TDDT," and not "the UT team."